 And somebody else completed, saying this:

-Multiple forum postings have been created with the same problem on Microsoft’s community network, but I’ve managed to obtain some solutions that seem to solve the issue.
-Here’s what you need to do.
+Multiple forum postings have been created with the same problem on Microsoft’s community network.
+If you find yourself in the same situation, here’s what you need to do.

 - Disable Photo Shuffle

 How can I fix the Photos App on Windows 10?

 1. Try a third-party photo editor

 If the Photos App is constantly blocking or simply won’t open, you might want to consider a third-party software that can execute the same functions and also add numerous new capacities for your benefit.

 Adobe Lightroom is a great alternative as it not only also you to view photos, but also to edit, organize, store, and share your photos across any device.

 This cloud-based app provides easy-to-use editing tools that deliver professional-looking results, a photos management solution (it can manage any number of photos), 1TB, or more for storage and access to an online inspirational library.

 Let’s quickly look at its key features: